asuh/forage/README.md

 ## Background

-The Roots Sage project provided an excellent philosophy for a progressive WordPress theme, but after version 9 Sage had too many interconnected pieces, new dependencies, and legacy to keep up with.
-Additionally, later returning to an old version of Sage left much to be desired, as well as plenty of broken services or packages.
+The Roots Sage project provided an excellent philosophy and approaches for a progressively developed WordPress theme, but after version 9, Sage had too many interconnected pieces, new dependencies, and legacy to keep up with.
+Additionally, having focused on so many other  returning to an old version of Sage left much to be desired, as well as plenty of broken services or packages.

 I found FootMATE in spring of 2024 looking for an alternative.
 Strangely, it follows enough of a paradigm similar to Sage that it feels like a younger cousin.
 Also, the author decided to integrate Vite instead of Webpack, and that's a huge win for productivity and DX.

 The combination of the two themes satisfies my desire for good file architecture and modern tooling without much bloat or dependencies.
 It just works.

 WordPress' direction towards full-site editing and Gutenberg leaves much to be desired for developers working on WordPress.
 This theme, while starting from a basis of the classic theme structure, has a lot of flexibility between the two worlds of classic and modern WordPress theme development.

 ## Contributing